rugbyprof/2143-Object-Oriented-Programming/Assignments/06-P03/README.md

 ## Overview

 Write a class that will generate graphviz "dot" syntax so you can visualize the output of your data structures.
-Graphviz stands for "graph visualization" and provides a smart way to visualize linked data structures.
+Graphviz is used for "graph visualization" and provides a simple way to visualize linked data structures.
 For example the following code:

 ```dot